-Each time a musical theater audition comes up, baritones have a unique problem — finding the perfect song.
+Every time an audition comes around, baritones have a unique problem — finding the perfect song.
 Sounds strange, right?
-After all, baritones are pretty well represented in musical theater.
-The trouble is, many singers reach for the same songs, over and over again.
+After all, baritones are pretty darn well-represented in musicals.

 1. “Gold Can Turn to Sand” from Kristina

 3. “I Don Quixote” from Man of La Mancha

 4. “Where Is The Life That Late I Led” from Kiss Me Kate

 8. This Nearly Was Mine from South Pacific

 9. “Home” from The Wiz

 10. “It All Fades Away” from The Bridges of Madison County